TwoFistedJustice/square-pie/docs/square_api_tables_catalog_requests.md

 ### DELETE - Batch vs One

 < > These are basically the same except for the endpoint and method

+- the batch version can handle single deletes just fine.
+No reason to code both of them.

 |       | Method | Resource Location            | Body Properties         | Response Fields          | Square Docs                                                                                              | Short notes |
 | ----- | ------ | ---------------------------- | ----------------------- | ------------------------ | -------------------------------------------------------------------------------------------------------- | ----------- |